Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 The USB device implements a composite device consisting of 2 HID interfaces.
 The endpoints on these interfaces will produce one of 3 different report descriptor types when a key is pressed.

-The first interface is a “Boot Report” type interface with a single endpoint producing a single report to the host; the second interface can either produce Application Reports (Power Down, Suspend etc.) or Consumer Control Reports (Media Controls etc.).
+The first interface is a ï¿½Boot Reportï¿½ type interface with a single endpoint producing a single report to the host; the second interface can either produce Application Reports (Power Down, Suspend etc.) or Consumer Control Reports (Media Controls etc.).

 ![USB Interface Diagram](docs/Figure5.png "USB Interface Diagram")

 **Figure 5 USB Interface Diagram**

-The application will decode the type of the key pressed on the virtual keypad to one of the 3 report types by identifying the key’s tag in a lookup table.
+The application will decode the type of the key pressed on the virtual keypad to one of the 3 report types by identifying the keyï¿½s tag in a lookup table.
 The lookup table can be modified or extended to suit the application.

-### DFU Implementation

-The application note code also includes code for a USB DFU device (Device Firmware Upgrade) and Microsoft WCID descriptors to load the WinUSB drivers on the host system to facilitate firmware upgrades.
-This code is ignored in this text and excluded by the pre-processor in the source code.

 ## USB Code Overview